Have Trouble With One’s Balance

 • Side bends: Stand with your feet shoulder-width apart and reach one arm over your head while bending to the side.
 This helps stretch and strengthen your obliques.

-See also Detoxifying Pineal Gland
+See also Detoxify Pineal Gland

 Utilize Everyday Activities